 The Target Fabric Energy Efficiency (TFEE) has been used as a Baseline against which to measure specification performance.
 The comparison of the Dwelling Fabric Energy Efficiency (DFEE) against a notional Target Fabric Energy Efficiency (TFEE), as calculated via SAP 2012, is currently the only mandatory Building Regulatory requirement which specifically relates to energy.
 This approach, therefore, appears the most logical.
-The Fabric Energy Efficiency ratings DFEE and TFEE (as developed by the Zero Carbon Hub, and implemented into Building Regulations Part L1a 2013) are defined as the space heating and cooling requirements, per square metre of floor area, per year, for the as-defined and notional dwelling, respectively, and are measured in units of kWh/m2/year.
+The Fabric Energy Efficiency ratings DFEE and TFEE (as developed by the Zero Carbon Hub and implemented into Building Regulations Part L1a 2013) are defined as the space heating and cooling requirements, per square metre of floor area, per year, for the as-defined and notional dwelling, respectively, and are measured in units of kWh/m2/year.

-Award Energy have compared the specification that will achieve minimum compliance with Part L1a 2013 with the intended enhanced specification that Taylor Wimpey will submit as part of the agreed details, as shown in Table 1.
+Award Energy have compared the specification that will achieve minimum compliance with Part L1a 2013 with Taylor Wimpey's intended enhanced specification, as shown in Table 1.
 Within the enhanced specification, all heat loss elements have been insulated beyond regulation requirements and regulated u-values for external walls, floors and roofs have been surpassed.
-A design air pressure test of 5 has also been targeted and efficient boilers have been included with high specification heating controls.
+A design air pressure test of 5.01 has also been targeted and efficient boilers have been included with high specification heating controls.
 In addition, Taylor Wimpey commissioned thermal model results were used; thermal bridging is an important element within Part L1a 2013 and can be calculated by thermally modelling standard structural details.